adonisjs/v6-docs/content/docs/auth/access_tokens_guard.md

 ## Authenticating requests
 Once the guard has been configured, you can start authenticating requests using the `auth` middleware or manually calling the `auth.authenticate` method.

+The `auth.authenticate` method returns an instance of the User model for the authenticated user, or it throws an [E_UNAUTHORIZED_ACCESS](../reference/exceptions.md#e_unauthorized_access) exception when unable to authenticate the request.

 ```ts
 import router from '@adonisjs/core/services/router'